kragorg/dng/characters/Kragor Grimstride.md

 the whispers in my mind
 a constant companion.

-Six weeks
+Four weeks
-of winding roads and vicious winds carried me through
+of winding roads and vicious winds carried me from
+Bladegarden,
-Bladegarden, Hupperdook, Nogvugrot, and Yrrosa.
+through Nogvugrot, Rexxentrum, and Yrrosa.
 Icehaven finally emerged from the Zemni Fields like a promise.
 Once I arrived,